dapr/quickstarts/hello-world/README.md

 While in this tutorial the default yaml files were used, usually a developer would modify them or create custom yaml definitions depending on the application and scenario.

-## Step 4 - Post Messages to your Service
+## Step 4 - Post messages to the service

 Now that Dapr and the Node.js app are running, you can send POST messages against it, using different tools. **Note**: here the POST message is sent to port 3500 - if you used a different port, be sure to update your URL accordingly.